leshchenko1979/perscache/README.md

 - Inspect the results of a decorated function while debugging.

 ## Features
+### Caching
+- Easy to swap out the cache configuration when switching environments.

 - Async functions supported.

+- Time-to-live (TTL) support - automatically invalidate cache entries after a certain time.

 - Automatic cache invalidation when the decorated function arguments or code have been changed.
-- Time-to-live (TTL) support - automatically invalidate cache entries after a certain time.

 - You can ignore changes in certain arguments of the decorated function.

+### Serialization and storage
 - Various serialization formats: JSON, YAML, pickle, Parquet, CSV etc.

 - Various storage backends:
     - local disk (_implemented_) or
     - cloud storage (_to be implemented soon_).

+- Serialization and storage are separated into two different classes, so that you can mix various serialization formats and storage back-ends as you like - JSON to local storage, Pickle to AWS, Parquet to Google Cloud Storage etc.

 - You can set default serialization format and storage backend and then change them on a per-function basis.

 - You can easily add new serialization formats and storage back-ends.

-- Serialization and storage are separated into two different classes, so that you can mix various serialization formats and storage back-ends as you like - JSON to local storage, Pickle to AWS, Parquet to Google Cloud Storage etc.
-- Local storage is file-based, so you can easily inspect cached results.
+- Local storage is file-based, so you can use human-readable serialization (JSON, YAML, CSV) and inspect cached results.
-- Easy to swap out the storage back-end when switching environments.

 - Automatic cleanup: least recently used results can be removed from storage when the total storage size exceeds a given threshold.

 ## Getting started